serjmac/own-foscam-control/README.md

 ### SNAPSHOT_LIFE_CHECK=30

 This parameter is the number of days from which FTP snapshots and recordings are discarded, so that their paths will not be stored in the database.
-Note that files are not deleted from FTP folder, their just ignored because they're considered too aged.
+Note that files are not deleted from FTP folder, they are just ignored because they are considered too aged.

 ## Operating

-Once parameters are started, choose the way to start the app:
+Once parameters are setup, choose the way to start the app:

 - node app.js

 - nodemon app.js

-- forever start app.js
+- forever start app.js (this option is preferred, so that the option to reflush database and restart app will be working from Carousel section with just a button click)

-The app will be available on //localhost:3000
+The app will be available on //localhost:3000 by default.

 ![home](./docs/home.jpg)